Agricultural Research Service: Research centers

 The research centers focus on innovation in agricultural practices, pest control, health, and nutrition among other things.
 Work at these facilities has given life to numerous products, processes, and technologies.

 ARS' Henry A. Wallace Beltsville Agricultural Research Center (BARC) in Beltsville, Maryland, is the world's largest agricultural research complex.
 Other D.C. area locations include the United States National Agricultural Library and the United States National Arboretum.

 ARS also has six major human nutrition research centers that focus on solving a wide spectrum of human nutrition questions by providing authoritative, peer-reviewed, science-based evidence.
 The centers are located in Arkansas, Maryland, Texas, North Dakota, Massachusetts (the Human Nutrition Research Center on Aging), and California.
 ARS scientists at these centers study the role of food and dietary components in human health from conception to advanced age.

 The ARS also offers the Culture Collection, which is the largest public collection of microorganisms in the world, containing approximately 93,000 strains of bacteria and fungi.
-The ARS Culture Collection is housed at the National Center for Agricultural Utilization Research (NCAUR) ARS operates the U.S. Horticultural Research Laboratory in Fort Pierce, Florida, and the U.S. National Poultry Research Center in Athens, Georgia.
+The ARS Culture Collection is housed at the National Center for Agricultural Utilization Research (NCAUR).
+There is also a collection of entomopathogenic fungi, called ARSEF, at the Robert W. Holley Center for Agriculture and Health in Ithaca, New York.
+The ARS operates the U.S. Horticultural Research Laboratory in Fort Pierce, Florida, and the U.S. National Poultry Research Center in Athens, Georgia.
 Other notable ARS facilities include Northern Great Basin Experimental Range in Oregon, and formerly the Plum Island Animal Disease Center off Long Island.

 Several ARS research units focus on pests, diseases, and management practices of horticultural crops.
 The Cereal Disease Laboratory is located on the campus of the University of Minnesota in Saint Paul.
 It primarily hosts research into rusts and Fusaria of cereals.
 The San Joaquin Valley Agricultural Sciences Center in Parlier, California conducts research on specialty crops including grapes, citrus, almonds, alfalfa, peaches, pomegranates, and many others.
 Several research locations throughout the US also house germplasm collections of plant species important for agricultural and industrial uses as part of the National Genetic Resources Program.